lanl-ansi/Juniper.jl/README.md

 ## Feasibility pump

-If Juniper has difficulty finding feasible solutions on your model, try adding a solver that supports integer variables (for example, [HiGHS](https://github.com/jump-dev/HiGHS.jl)) to run a _feasiblity pump_:
+If Juniper has difficulty finding feasible solutions on your model, try adding a solver that supports integer variables (for example, [HiGHS](https://github.com/jump-dev/HiGHS.jl)) to run a _feasibility pump_:

 ```julia
 using JuMP, Juniper, Ipopt, HiGHS